hchautran/SparseSAM/docs/ADDING_PE.md

     kwargs from `kwargs_from_args(args, ratio)`, calls `spec.apply(...)`.
-  * `remove_all_pe(model)` — walks the model and reverts **any subclass** of `ResidualAttentionBlock` / `SelfAttention` back to its stock class, then removes registered hooks and clears `model._tome_info`.
+  * `remove_all_pe(model)` — walks the model and reverts **any subclass** of `ResidualAttentionBlock` / `SelfAttention` back to its stock class, then removes registered hooks and clears `model._algo_info`.
 You don't need to register your subclasses anywhere — `remove_all_pe` detects them structurally.